zeSchlausKwab/wavefunc/MIGRATION.md

 # Migrate to a specific relay (optional)
 bun run migrate:vps 1000 --relay=wss://relay.example.com

+# Reset the relay before migrating (deletes all existing data)
+bun run migrate:vps:reset

+# Reset and migrate with custom parameters
+bun run migrate:vps 50000 --relay=wss://relay.wavefunc.live --reset
 ```

+**⚠️ Warning:** The `--reset` flag will:

+- Stop the relay process on the VPS
+- Delete the relay database (`relay/data/events.db`)
+- Delete the search index (`relay/data/search/`)
+- This **permanently removes all events** from the relay

 ### How It Works

 1. **Local CLI** ([scripts/trigger_remote_migration.ts](scripts/trigger_remote_migration.ts))

    - Creates a NIP-98 HTTP Auth event signed with your `APP_PRIVATE_KEY`
    - Sends POST request to `https://{VPS_HOST}/api/migrate`
    - Streams migration output back to your terminal

 2. **VPS API Endpoint** ([src/index.tsx](src/index.tsx#L40))

    - Verifies NIP-98 authentication using your pubkey
+   - If `--reset` flag is provided:
+     - Kills the relay process
+     - Deletes the database and search index files
    - Spawns migration process on the VPS
    - Streams output back to the client